 Managing custom domain names in your Azure Active Directory

 A domain name is an important part of the identifier for resources in many Azure Active Directory (Azure AD) deployments.
-It is part of a user name or email address for a user, part of the address for a group, and is sometimes part of the app ID URI for an application.
+It's part of a user name or email address for a user, part of the address for a group, and is sometimes part of the app ID URI for an application.
 A resource in Azure AD can include a domain name that's owned by the Azure AD organization (sometimes called a tenant) that contains the resource.
-Only a Global Administrator can manage domains in Azure AD.
+Global Administrators and Domain name administrators can manage domains in Azure AD.